Preparation is Key!

 Florida Department of Economic Opportunity’s Disaster Unemployment Assistance

-Offers assistance to businesses and residents whose employment or self-employment was lost or interrupted due to Irma.
+Offers assistance to businesses and residents whose employment or self-employment is lost or interrupted due to natural disasters.